About the Biological and Environmental Research Program

 Starting with the genetic potential encoded by organisms’ genomes, BER systems biology research aims to define the principles underlying plant and microbial systems as they respond to and modify their environments.
 Knowledge of these principles is underpinning innovations in renewable energy and insights into natural environmental processes.
 See BER’s Genomic Science program website for more details.

 About BER’s Biomolecular Characterization and Imaging Science Portfolio

-BER BSSD supports the development of bioimaging tools, methods, and technologies and invests in related infrastructure and resources.
-This support includes developing technologies for structural biology and biological imaging at subnanometer to micrometer resolution, as well as approaches for real-time, nondestructive visualization of living systems.
+Knowing how cellular components, whole cells, or cell populations assemble, interact, and physically behave in time and space can provide clues about a biological system’s function.
+To advance this knowledge, BER supports the development of technologies for structural biology and biological imaging at subnanometer to micrometer resolution, as well as approaches for real-time, nondestructive visualization of living systems.

-A suite of experimental structural biology research technologies, methodologies, and instruments are supported at the DOE synchrotron and neutron user facilities.
-Important recent additions to these capabilities are cryogenic electron microscopy and tomography, technologies that offer important complementary high-resolution and three-dimensional options for imaging and structural characterization of biological samples.
-In addition to these capabilities, BSSD also supports expertise at these facilities to aid BER scientists in using these tools to advance their research.
+For structural biology, BSSD supports a suite of experimental research technologies, methodologies, and instruments at DOE synchrotron and neutron user facilities, operated by DOE’s Basic Energy Sciences Program, and BER’s Environmental Molecular Sciences Laboratory.
+Important recent additions to these capabilities are cryogenic electron microscopy and tomography, technologies that offer complementary high-resolution and three-dimensional options for imaging and structurally characterizing biological samples.
+BSSD also supports expertise at these facilities to help the BER research community use these tools to advance their research.